Adjudication Process of deciding or resolving a dispute between two parties.

 Student Conduct Officer University Official responsible for handing resolution meetings or conduct reviews with an individual alleged to have violated the Code of Conduct and to assign or recommend sanctions.

-Title IX Coordinator The designated coordinator or agent of the University with the responsibility for coordinating University Title IX compliance efforts.
+Title IX Director The designated director or agent of the University with the responsibility for coordinating University Title IX compliance efforts.

 University of California Policy On Sexual Harassment and Sexual Violence Policy that applies to all UC employees and students at its campuses and University programs and activities and furthers the University’s commitment to compliance with the law and to the higher standards of ethical conduct.